anujnm/code-test/README.md

 ## Docs:

-Docs have been generated using Sphinx, and are located in ./docs/_build/html/index.html
+I've also generated docs from the functions using Sphinx, so that the code can be used as a packaged library.
+They can be found at:
+./docs/_build/html/index.html